HIP99/SURF_Measurements/README.md

 For multiple triggers (files) one should loop through data and store them in

-- SURFChannelMultiple, Saves channel data for multiple triggers
+- SURFChannelTriggers, Saves channel data for multiple triggers

-- SURFUnitMultiple, Saves unit data for multiple triggers
+- SURFUnitTriggers, Saves unit data for multiple triggers

-- SURFUnitsMultiple, Saves multiple unit data for multiple triggers
+- SURFUnitsTriggers, Saves multiple unit data for multiple triggers